w3c/webextensions/proposals/runtime_on_invalidated.md

 #### Use Cases

-When the extension context gets invalidated, this means extension contexts which stay alive can no longer use the chrome APIs or communicate with other extension contexts.
+When the extension context gets invalidated, this means extension contexts which stay alive can no longer use the extension APIs or communicate with other extension contexts.

 For extension contexts, knowing when this happens is crucial for moving